DXC-Lab-Linkage/quack-mcp-server/README.md

 ### Usage Sample Image

-Used with Zed Agent in Zed editor
+Used with Zed Agent in Zed editor.
+Model used: Gemini 2.5 Flash

 ![Usage Sample Image](example.png)

 ### Using Quack with Cline